bryan-ortiz0/bryan-ortiz0/README.md

 👀 I’m interested in data cleaning and visualization, artificial intelligence and large language models, computer vision, video games, and jiu-jitsu

-🌱 I’m currently taking Andrej Karpathy's Neural Networks course on building neural networks from scratch, gaining hands-on experience with Python, TensorFlow, PyTorch and other deep learning tools.
+🌱 I’m currently taking Andrej Karpathy's Neural Networks course on building neural networks from scratch, gaining hands-on experience with Python, PyTorch, and other deep learning tools.
 Also polishing my SQL skills through BigQuery and Oracle

 💞️ I’m looking to collaborate on open-source projects and developing, training, and deploying machine learning models